-The Spark Program is a eight-week course that offers select students the opportunity to learn about competitive external fellowships and provides them with the tools to develop a competitive profile.
+The Spark Program is an eight-week program that offers select students the opportunity to learn about competitive external fellowships and provides them with the tools to develop a competitive profile.

 Interested students must apply online and go through a selection process.

-The Spark Program is held in the spring for freshmen and in the fall for sophomores.
+The Spark Program is held in the fall and spring for freshmen and sophomores.
 Presenters include UB’s current and past fellowship winners, as well as key faculty on campus.

 Students must commit to participating in the entire series of workshops and will also meet individually with Elizabeth Colucci or Megan Stewart as part of the program.
 Students are encouraged to complete an application for a summer program or research opportunity.

-Students must submit an online application to be considered for the program.
-Selected students typically have a GPA of 3.5 or higher and have already made a positive impression on faculty and staff.
+Students must submit a short online application to be considered for the program.
+Selected students are typically intellectually curious and interested in focusing on their academic and professional development.

 The fellowships and scholarships that are discussed do not cover the expenses of medical, dental or pharmacy school.
 Therefore, the Spark Program is not the best fit for students who plan on pursuing these career paths.
 Additionally, all of the competitive awards covered in the program are available to U.S. citizens only.